brgalloway/ansible-docker-repo/README.md

-Repository of Ansible Playbooks
+# Repository of Ansible Playbooks

-Docker Playbook
+## Docker Playbook
-This playbook will install docker on the hosts defined in your inventory.
-It will update apt-cache and complete all necassary steps for Docker CE on all hosts.
+This playbook will update apt-cache and complete all necassary steps for Docker CE on all hosts in your inventory.
 I have included a ubuntu and centOS version.